 I’ve had so many moments like that, like the first gig in sobriety with Neville in Switzerland, I woke up in a pension hotel overlooking the square with the smell of croissants and coffee wafting up in the morning in spring… I was like “I’m sober and I’m back on the road”, it was magical!

-The Electricity Club gives its warmest thanks to JAH WOBBLE
+ELECTRICITYCLUB.CO.UK gives its warmest thanks to Jah Wobble

 Special thanks to Sulley Archer at Hush PR